tgroshon/criticalgamemastery.com/src/content/posts/july-article-world-building-part-1.md

 How to Make Your World Breathe
 ------------------------------

 I am a very big fan of using the momentum of the players as the driving force change within my worlds.
 After creating my Themes and positioning them to be shown on the Stage, I actively work to make sure everything the players do have an impact of some kind on the world as they create their own history.
+This is more of a side point I want to make while I have your attention.

 As mentioned at the end of the last section, your world needs to move on without your players.
 Failing to do so can make the game feel stiff and wooden rather than dynamic and lively.
 Let’s use one of the greatest games of all time: Skyrim.
 In this fantastic game, it feels as if even though you spend all your time doing every single side quest that exists in the game, Alduin never ACTUALLY brings ruin to the world.
 You can finish your companions quest, Thieves’ guild quest, or end the Civil War but Alduin hasn’t destroyed the world and it doesn’t really seem like he plans on doing it unless you’re actively working to stop him.
 Please don’t take this as me bashing on Skyrim, because I have sunk far to many hours into that game to ever try and bash it, however, it doesn’t "breath" the way we are looking for in a tabletop roleplaying game narrative and the world really does feel as if it is made of wax or wood.